Leo Tilman

 and adjunct professor of finance at Columbia University.

 Tilman is credited with predicting the 2008 financial crisis by revealing unsustainable global imbalances in his book Financial Darwinism.
 His equally-prophetic 2019 book Agility: How to Navigate the Unknown and Seize Opportunity in a World of Disruption, co-authored with former NORAD Commander General Charles H. Jacoby Jr., introduced a theory of organizational agility.
-The book's call for action—that leaders must learn how to navigate disruption and uncertainty—foreshadowed the global crises, including the COVID pandemic, corporate blowups, military conflicts, and social strife.
+The book's call for action—that leaders must learn how to navigate disruption and uncertainty—foreshadowed the global crises, the COVID pandemic, corporate blowups, military conflicts, and social strife.

-Tilman is the author of dozens of original works, including a textbook Risk Management (2000) co-authored with BlackRock’s co-founder Bennett Golub.
-In collaboration with Nobel economist Edmund Phelps, he co-authored a 2010 Harvard Business Review proposal to reignite U.S. economic dynamism by creating the First National Bank of Innovation.
+Tilman is the author of dozens of original works, including a textbook Risk Management (2000) co-authored with BlackRock co-founder Dr. Bennett Golub.
+In collaboration with Nobel-Prize laureate Edmund Phelps, he co-authored a 2010 Harvard Business Review proposal to reignite U.S. economic dynamism by creating the First National Bank of Innovation.
 In a 2012 European Financial Review article, he redefined the concept of risk intelligence as an essential new competence for companies and investors.

-Tilman was one of the main architects of a public/private partnership involving the White House Rural Council, U.S. Department of Agriculture, and the Farm Credit System that brought billions of private capital to innovative companies and projects.
+Tilman was the main architect of a public/private partnership involving the White House, U.S. Department of Treasury, U.S. Department of Agriculture, and the Farm Credit System that brought billions of private capital to innovative companies and projects.

-He was profiled as a "Business Visionary" by Forbes among "influential authors, decision makers, and thought leaders in the field of business" and named Young Global Leader of the World Economic Forum for "professional accomplishments, commitment to society and potential to contribute to shaping the future of the world."
+He was profiled as Business Visionary by Forbes among "influential authors, decision makers, and thought leaders in the field of business" and honored as Young Global Leader of the World Economic Forum for "professional accomplishments, commitment to society and potential to contribute to shaping the future of the world."

 Education and early career

-Tilman received B.A. and M.A. in mathematics from Columbia University and executive education at the Kennedy School of Government at Harvard University and the Jackson Institute for Global Affairs at Yale University.
-Before founding Tilman & Company, he was Chief Institutional Strategist and Senior Managing Director at Bear Stearns.
+Tilman earned B.A. and M.A. in mathematics from Columbia University and executive education at the Kennedy School of Government at Harvard University and the Jackson Institute for Global Affairs at Yale University.
+Before founding Agilion and Tilman & Company, he was Chief Institutional Strategist and Senior Managing Director at Bear Stearns.
 He started his career at BlackRock.